- 1 What is the safe working load (SWL)?

 Lifting equipment should have a tally plate indicating the Safe Working Load.
 The tally plate also indicates the identification number which can be mentioned in the test certificate held by the user.
 It should also indicate the date of the last inspection.

-Safe Working Load of different types of sling are given in the picture below:
+Safe Working Load of different types of the sling are given in the picture below:

 Place of marking of Safe Working Load (SWL) of different equipment is shown in the table below: